Magnetic Island

 AreaSearch assessment indicates Magnetic Island faces employment challenges relative to the majority of Australian markets

-There were 1,117 residents employed while the unemployment rate was 2.5% higher than Rest of Qld's rate of 4.1%.
-Workforce participation lagged significantly at 47.1%, compared to Rest of Qld's 59.1%.
-Employment is concentrated in accommodation & food, health care & social assistance, and retail trade.
-The area specializes in accommodation & food with an employment share 2.5 times the regional level.
+Workforce participation is lower at 49.8%, compared to Rest of Qld's 65.7%.
+According to Census data, 16.7% of residents work from home.
+Employment is concentrated in accommodation & food (30%), health care & social assistance (11.3%), and retail trade.
+The island specializes in accommodation & food, with an employment share 2.5 times the regional level.

-Conversely, health care & social assistance has lower representation at 11.3% versus the regional average of 16.1%.
-Over the year to September 2025, labour force levels increased by 0.6% while employment declined by 1.4%, causing unemployment rate to rise by 1.9 percentage points.
-Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%.
-State-level data to 25-Nov shows QLD employment contracted by 0.01% with a state unemployment rate of 4.2%, broadly in line with the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Magnetic Island's employment mix suggests local employment should increase by 6.4% over five years and 13.1% over ten years, assuming constant population projections.
+However, health care & social assistance shows lower representation than the regional average.
+Over the year to September 2025, labour force levels increased by 0.6% while employment declined by 1.4%, raising unemployment by 1.9 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Magnetic Island's employment mix suggests local employment should increase by 6.4% over five years and 13.1% over ten years, based on a simple weighting extrapolation.

 Frequently Asked Questions - Employment